arangodb/docs-hugo/site/content/3.13/data-science/arangographml/getting-started.md

 }
 ```

-You can also cancel a Training Job using the `arangoml.training.cancel_job` method:
+You can also cancel a Training Job using the `arangoml.jobs.cancel_job` method:

 ```python
 arangoml.jobs.cancel_job(training_job.job_id)